circle2jt/ymlr/README.md

       restart:                     # Try to restart 3 time before exit app.
 Each of retry, it will be sleep 3s before restart
         max: 3
         sleep: 3s
+        sequence:                  # all of failed elements in same name will be restart sequence after sleep time
+          name: test
+          sleep: 1s
       ignore: true                 # After retry 3 time failed, it keeps playing, not exit
     js: |
       const a = 1/0